 Instructions

-2. Use a pitter, chopstick, or stainless straw to pit each cherry, trying to keep all juice and pulp intact.
+- Use a pitter, chopstick, or stainless straw to pit each cherry, trying to keep as much juice and pulp intact as possible.

-3. Place pitted cherries in a small pot; add sugar and lemon juice.
+- Place the pitted cherries in a small pot; add sugar and lemon juice.

-4. Heat gently over medium-low, stirring until sugar dissolves and the mixture comes to a slight boil; then remove from heat.
+- Heat gently over medium-low, stirring until the sugar dissolves and the mixture just begins to simmer; then remove from heat.

-5. Cover with parchment paper; once completely cool, chill overnight in the fridge.
+- Cover with parchment paper; once completely cool, chill overnight in the refrigerator.

-6. The next day, pour the macerated cherries into a larger pot; heat over medium-high, stirring constantly.
+- The next day, pour the macerated cherries into a larger pot; heat over medium-high, stirring continuously.

 Watch the full process here: French Cherry Jam.